rennacarver/KnowNative-CSS-Style-Guide/README.md

 **_KnowNative is in the process of migrating from CSS to SASS & BEM.
 Please disregard this guide until this message is removed.
 Thanks!!_**.
 November 17th, 2024, Renna Carver

+Must-Know

 Introduction

 Hello Team!
 Here you’ll find a quick guide on how we do CSS for the KnowNative app.
 KnowNative uses SASS with SCSS syntax and BEM as the naming convention.
 We use BEM very loosely here.
 The only rule we enforce is that all class names must be prefixed by the component name.
 This prevents class name conflicts.

-Only one rule: All class names must be prefixed by the component name
+Only one rule: All class names must be prefixed by the component name!

 👀🚫 These class names can lead to problems because title is a repeated class and pollutes the namespace